 4. Pack in Some Probiotics

 Eating plenty of probiotic-rich foods helps increase the beneficial bacteria in your gut.
-Not only does this have far-reaching effects in terms of digestive health and immunity, but some research has even found that it could regulate blood sugar levels and reduce appetite.
-(8)
+Not only does this have far-reaching effects in terms of digestive health and immunity, but some research has even found that it could support healthy blood sugar levels and support a healthy appetite.

 A few examples of nutritious probiotic foods include kombucha, kefir, tempeh, miso, kimchi and natto.
 Aim for a few servings per week to give your gut health a boost and minimize sugar cravings.